BlacMeW/horoscope_cli/EASTERN_CHARTS.md

 - **North Indian Style**: Common in Hindi-speaking regions
 - **South Indian Style**: Traditional in Tamil Nadu, Kerala, Karnataka
+- **East Indian Style**: Traditional in Bengal, Orissa, and eastern Indian regions
-- Both styles show the same astronomical information
+- All styles show the same astronomical information
 - Choice of style is often based on regional tradition or personal preference

 ## Troubleshooting